Anith-G/experience-manager-sites-optimizer.en/help/documentation/opportunities/broken-internal-links.md

 <!--![Edit suggested URL of broken internal links](./assets/broken-internal-links/edit-target-url.png){align="center"}-->

 If you disagree with the AI-generated suggestion, you can edit the suggested link value by selecting the **edit icon**.
 This allows you to manually input the desired link.
-The edit window contains the **Broken target path** of the link the **Desired target path** where you can manually edit the link and a field with the Ai-generated suggestion.
+The edit window contains the **Broken target path** of the link, the **Desired target path** where you can manually edit the link and a field with the Ai-generated suggestion.
 After you are done editing, click **Save** to update the broken link entry.
 A yellow dot will appear in the entry field to indicate that the link has been edited.

 >[!TAB Ignore entries]

 <!--![Ignore broken links](./assets/broken-internal-links/ignore.png){align="center"}-->

-You can choose to ignore entries with the targeted broken URL's.
+You can choose to ignore entries with the targeted broken URLs.
 Selecting the **ignore icon** removes the entry from the opportunity list.
 Ignored entries can be re-engaged from the **Ignored** tab at the top of the opportunity page.

 >[!ENDTABS]